 11-11-16 Troy vs Auburn Women's Basketball Anthony Hall

-Terri Williams-Flournoy is in her fifth season as Auburn's head coach.
+Terri Williams-Flournoy -- "Coach Flo" -- enters her sixth season as Auburn's head coach in 2017-18.
 Hired by Director of Athletics Jay Jacobs on April 2, 2012, she is the sixth head coach in program history.
-For the 2016-17 season, she enters her 25th year overall in college coaching - her 13th as a head coach along with 12 as an assistant.
+The 2017-18 sesaon will be her 26th year overall in college coaching - her 14th as a head coach along with 12 as an assistant.

 The 2015-16 season was a banner year for Coach Flo's Tigers as Auburn made its return to the NCAA Tournament for the first time since 2009, advancing to the second round.
 The Tigers finished with a 20-13 record and picked up a pair of wins over nationally ranked opponents, defeating No. 7 Kentucky 66-61 on Jan.
 3 and taking down No. 16 Florida 80-58 on Feb.
 14.